hanookarekanti/Unveiling-Connections-/README.md

 - Build a web app using Streamlit or Flask
 - Integrate with full Mahabharata character graph

-## 📄 License

-This project is licensed under the **MIT License** — feel free to use, adapt, and share!

 ## 🙏 Acknowledgements

 - Bhagavad Gita open-source translations